-Join us via Zoom or in person at the UT Law School (free lunch provided) for a conversation with Ambassador Kristen Silverberg, COO of the Business Roundtable.
-Ambassador Kristen Silverberg will discuss her legal and professional career and the ethical standards and challenges of a lawyer in public service.
+COO of the Business Roundtable, Ambassador Kristen Silverberg, joined UT Law School for a lunch and a conversation.
+Ambassador Kristen Silverberg discussed her legal and professional career and the ethical standards and challenges of a lawyer in public service.

 The Center for Women in Law hosted Chief Justice Rebeca Martinez, Chief Justice of the Fourth Court of Appeals for the State of Texas, and Dolores Atencio, former co-chair of the HNBA Latina Commission and creator of the Luminarias de la Ley Project, to speak about their career journeys as Latinas in the legal profession.

 The Susan L. Blount Power Lunch Series spotlights remarkable lawyers from diverse backgrounds and careers to share their experiences with students and Center guests.
 To launch the 2020's event series, The Center for Women of Law presented The Susan L. Blount Power Lunch Series: A Conversation with Mary Jo White: Counselor to Boards of Directors, former Chair of the SEC and former US Attorney for the Southern District of New York.

 Brigadier General Susan Escallier is a career Army officer in the Judge Advocate General’s Corps.
 She has decades of experience practicing law in deployed settings, advising commanders, coalition partners, host nation governments, and working in conjunction with international organizations and interagency partners.

 Students, faculty and staff were invited to attend the Power Lunch Series showcasing the career of Kim Lubel, former Chairman and CEO of CST Brands, Inc., and one of Fortune’s 50 Most Powerful Women in 2013 and 2015.